elifesciences/master-server-formula/README.md

 A root token is also stored in `~/.vault-token` to allow CLI administration commands to be executed.

+A reduced permission tokan is stored in `~/.vault-token.master-server` for the Salt master to use.
+This token is renewed so that it doesn't expire.

 ### Testing environment

 #### Vagrant